Students Must Have Meaningful, Equitable Learning Opportunities

 These customizable workshops and studios offer districts, schools, or teams of educators extended experience with a single topic (such as developing a particular balanced literacy approach or the standards of mathematical practice).
-We also offer this package to those seeking to develop coaches’ content knowledge, coaching practices, and ability to plan and lead professional development for a school or district.
+We also offer this package to those seeking to develop coaches’ content knowledge, coaching practices, and ability to plan and lead professional learning for a school or district.
 Due to the extended time and additional days, this package allows participants the chance to deepen their understanding of an aspect of content, instruction or coaching practice across the year, as well as the opportunity to repeatedly practice and then come back and share results.
 If “studio” is part of the structure, they also benefit from seeing the practices in action in their own context.
 It can take repeated exposures to learn a new set of skills, and this package allows more opportunities for practice and feedback!

 Intensive Content Partnerships